cleolibrary/CLEO-Redux/docs/en/troubleshooting.md

 If the last entry in [cleo_redux.log](./log.md) is "Checking for updates..."
 CLEO can't access GitHub API.
 It might a temporary issue or your IP address is blocked from GitHub.
 Open [cleo.ini](./config.md), change `CheckUpdates` to `0` and restart the game.

+## Nothing happens when I run the game, not even a log file is there

+Check that you have installed Ultimate ASI Loader correctly.
+Sometimes you might need to give its dll file another name for the game to load it.
+Refer to [this documentation](./installation.md#dependency-on-asi-loader).

 ## My problem is not listed there

 - Check the [GitHub tickets](https://github.com/cleolibrary/CLEO-Redux/issues)